Virginia Zimmerman

 The master of arts program features one-on-one mentoring and admits four to five students each year.
 The graduate program consists of eight seminars in English or seven seminars in English and one in another humanities discipline.
 Graduate students are embedded in the undergraduate seminar courses and are given an enhanced version of the syllabus, with additional readings, longer writing assignments and dedicated office hour appointments to produce graduate-level work.
 All seminars require the permission of the instructor.
 An extensive schedule of guest writers and lecturers enriches the program of study.

-Admission comes with a Graduate Assistantship stipend of approximately $12,000 and a tuition remission scholarship that covers the tuition for four courses, two each semester.
+Admission may come with a Graduate Assistantship stipend of approximately $12,000 and a tuition remission scholarship that covers the tuition for four courses, two each semester.
 Summer funding support is also available on a competitive basis for students entering their second year of the program.

 An undergraduate English major is strongly recommended.
-A writing sample and general GRE test results are required.
+A writing sample is required.
 We encourage personal interviews by phone or in person.

 Graduate students in English may not enroll in more than one independent study (ENLS 619) course without special written permission from the Graduate Committee and should propose independent studies only if the material they wish to cover is not available in regularly offered seminars.